Canadian Mortgage Rate Forecast 2026–2030

 Is a fixed or variable rate better right now?+

-In February 2026, variable rates offer a 0.35% discount over 5-year fixed and could widen if the BoC cuts again.
-I lean toward variable for borrowers with a stable income and emergency fund, and 3-year fixed for those who want certainty with a shorter commitment.
+In March 2026, variable rates offer a 0.40% discount over 5-year fixed and could widen if the BoC cuts once more.
+I lean toward variable for borrowers with stable income and an emergency fund, and 3-year fixed for those who want certainty with a shorter commitment.
 Run the numbers using my mortgage affordability calculator to see the actual monthly difference.

 When is the next Bank of Canada rate announcement?+